torik42/YaLafi/README.md

 - 3-8: This is an auxiliary function for the parser.
 - 9: The created parameter object contains all default settings and definitions from file yalafi/parameters.py.
-- 10: We read the LateX packages from option --pack and convert them to a list of handler functions called later by the parser.
+- 10: We read the LaTeX packages from option --pack and convert them to a list of handler functions called later by the parser.
 - 12: If requested by script option --defs, additional macros are included from the string opts.defs.